 In emergency situations we may also need to collect information from your relatives or friends.

 We may be required by law to retain medical records for certain periods of time depending on your age at the time we provide services.

 We will treat your personal information as strictly private and confidential.
 We will only use or disclose it for purposes directly related to your care and treatment, or in ways that you would reasonably expect that we may use it for your ongoing care and treatment.
 For example, the disclosure of blood test results to your specialist or requests for x-rays.

 There are circumstances where we may be permitted or required by law to disclose your personal information to third parties.
 For example, to Medicare, Police, insurers, solicitors, government regulatory bodies, tribunals, courts of law, hospitals, or debt collection agents.
 We may also from time to time provide statistical data to third parties for research purposes.

 We may disclose information about you to outside contractors to carry out activities on our behalf, such as an IT service provider, solicitor or debt collection agent.
 We impose security and confidentiality requirements on how they handle your personal information.
 Outside contractors are required not to use information about you for any purpose except for those activities we have asked them to perform.

 Data Quality and Security

-We will take reasonable steps to ensure that your personal information is accurate, compete, up to date and relevant.
-For this purpose our staff may ask you to confirm that your contact details are correct when you attend a consultation.
+We will take reasonable steps to ensure that your personal information is accurate, complete, up to date and relevant.
+For this purpose our staff will ask you to confirm that your contact details are correct when you attend a consultation.
 We request that you let us know if any of the information we hold about you is incorrect or out of date.

 Personal information that we hold is protected by: